-DOCUMENT DATE OF DISTRIBUTION VIA WEBSITE Project January, 2019
+DOCUMENT DATE OF DISTRIBUTION VIA WEBSITE Project December 2019

-- 3.2 Tasks that may be performed during the contest. - Interpreting and applying the blueprint specifications - Assembly of various pipe and fitting systems (4 hours) - Carbon steel grooved pipe.
+- 3.2 Tasks that may be performed during the contest. - Interpreting and applying the blueprint specifications - Assembly of various pipe and fitting systems (4 hours) - Carbon steel grooved and threaded pipe.
 Apply safe work practices.
 All dimensions will be taken from the designated centerline or benchmarks unless directed otherwise. - Blazemaster CPVC Piping.
 Apply safe work practices.
-All dimensions will be taken from the designated centerline or benchmarks unless directed otherwise. - There will not be any onsite pipe joinery technique instruction - Proper insertion for all pipe joint is mandatory
+All dimensions will be taken from the designated centerline or benchmarks unless directed otherwise. - 45° offset calculations - Assembly and install of a system valve - There will not be any onsite pipe joinery technique instruction - Proper insertion for all pipe joint is mandatory